 The Early Childhood-Primary and Bilingual Education Department (ECBE) is an academic unit that prepares knowledgeable educational professionals who are dedicated to and capable of serving and advocating for culturally, linguistically and ability diverse children and their families.
 The department's programs expose students to research and evidence-based practices that promote critical thinking, informed decision-making and implementation of best practices to ensure our graduates' success.
 The Department is committed to teaching, research, service and community engagement including social justice, leadership and entrepreneurship.

-The Early Childhood-Primary Program is accredited by the National Council for Accreditation of Teacher Education/Council for the Accreditation of Educator Preparation (NCATE/CAEP).
 All degree programs are in full compliance with the National Association for the Education of Young Children (NAEYC) and meet Illinois State Board of Education (ISBE) Early Childhood Education Program Standards and the Illinois Teaching Standards.